-Now, let’s continue with the NPR Christmas tale on the Fed’s 100th anniversary.
-When we last left off, JP Morgan had rescued America from the panic of 1907.
-The yarn continues:
+Continuing with the NPR tale on the Federal Reserve’s 100th anniversary, when we last left off, JP Morgan had rescued America from the panic of 1907.
+But according to the story, having J.P.
+Morgan in charge is a precipitous situation.
+For who, however, is an important unanswered question here.
+Nevertheless, the NPR yarn continues:

-Goldstein: One very powerful guy in particular decides this is a problem – Senator Nelson Aldrich, Republican from Rhode Island.
-Aldrich knows there’s something American can do so that it will no longer have to rely on one guy when these panics can happen.
+Goldstein: One very powerful guy in particular decides this [JP Morgan in charge] is a problem – Senator Nelson Aldrich, Republican from Rhode Island.
+Aldrich knows there’s something America can do so that it will no longer have to rely on one guy [J.P.
+Morgan] when these panics happen.
 The U.S. can create a central bank.

 Goldstein: But just consider that name, central bank.
 Throughout American history, both of those words, central and bank, have been deeply unpopular.
 The thought of a bunch of rich bankers in New York City controlling the economy did not inspire confidence.